nickrenda/hw2_nickrenda_multi-tap-keyboard/README.md

 How the Code works
 ------------------
-The code for the keyboard is fairly simple.
+The code for the keyboard is located [here](code.ino), and it is fairly simple.
 There are four configurable values, as folows:

 Name         | Default Value (in ms) | Description
 ------------:|:---------------------:|:-----